This a plot of the implied volatlity of the option versus the simple moneyness of the option.

 The X axis is defined as simple moneyness, strike / underlying price.

-The curves are simple function which assume a smooth continuous relationship between implied volatility and moneyness.
+The curves are a simple function which assume a smooth continuous relationship between implied volatility and moneyness.
 Not all curve types are estimatable for all markets and over all periods.
 Each curve type has different requirements in terms of smoothness of option prices and number of active strikes.

 There are a lot of listed skews, sometimes there is no trade or only one strike is active.
 You may see and empty plot because of this.